greco-project/pvcompare/docs/parameters.rst

     11. **filename_elect_WH**: str, name of the csv file that contains the electrical water heating for EU countries in different years [2] *
     12. **filename_residential_electricity_demand**: str, name of the csv file that contains the total residential electricity demand for EU countries in different years [2] *
     13. **filename_country_population**: str, name of the csv file that contains population for EU countries in different years [2] *

+* heat_pumps_and_chillers:
+    *Parameters that describe characteristics of the heat pumps and chillers in the simulated energy system.*

+    1. **mode**: str, options: 'heat_pump' or 'chiller'
+    2. **quality_grade**: float, scale-down factor to determine the COP of a real machine, default: heat pump: 0.2, chiller 0.25 (tests were made with monitored data from the GRECO project, reference follows)
+    3. **room_temperature**: float, mean temperature of the room that is heated/cooled, will be adapted with issue #59
+    4. **start_temperature**: float, temperature at which the heating/cooling period starts, default: heating 17 °C (`Reference <https://www.hotmaps-project.eu/wp-content/uploads/2018/03/D2.3-Hotmaps_for-upload_revised-final_.pdf>`_)
+    5. **factor_icing**: float or None, COP reduction caused by icing, only for `mode` 'heat_pump', default: None
+    6. **temp_threshold_icing**: float or None, Temperature below which icing occurs, only for `mode` 'heat_pump', default: None

 * list_of_workalendar:
     *list of countries for which a python.workalendar [3] exists with the column name "country".*